Tax Alert

 Under the proposed changes, corporations will be able to claim eligible capital expenditures again for certain property acquired.
 The value of the tax credit and the proportion that will be refundable will depend on several factors, including whether you’re a CCPC or an eligible Canadian public corporation and your expenditure limit.
 Generally, only 40% of tax credits earned at 35% against capital expenditures will be refundable with the remaining 60% being non-refundable.

 Capital expenditures may be eligible if depreciable property is acquired on or after December 16, 2024, or lease costs are first payable on or after that date.
 In addition, at the time of acquisition, 90% or more of the property’s value must be intended to be consumed in R&D activities or 90% or more of the property’s operating time must be intended to be used for R&D activities.
-If the property is used more than half the time but less than 90% for R&D, you may still be able to qualify for tax credits as first or second term shared use equipment under certain conditions but at a reduced rate.
+If the property is used more than 50% of the time but less than 90% for R&D, you may still be able to qualify for tax credits as shared use equipment under certain conditions but at a reduced rate.

 For help navigating these proposed changes, contact your local advisor or reach out to us here.